The Deskless Workforce: Everything You Need to Know

 - Government and Municipality Workers: While there are many government employees who do sit at a desk for their jobs, many workers within local governments and municipalities work in field positions within the community.

-What Challenges Do Deskless Employees Face in the Workplace?
+Challenges Faced By Deskless Employees in the Workplace

 A great example of this was during the COVID-19 pandemic when office workers became remote workers.
 Nearly everything about that conversation was about the struggles of being a remote worker, which ultimately became the “return to work” conversation.
 But through all of that, frontline workers who were putting their lives at risk every day were hardly talked about.